Impact of calibration uncertainties on Hubble constant measurements from gravitational-wave sources: Method

 While \rmod is known, \rtrue may only be inferred by direct measurements that are invasive for observations and would reduce the duty cycle of the detector.
-Instead, $\eta$ is numerically estimated by creating a probability distribution informed by those direct measurements.
-At a given reference time, $T_0$, the parameters of \rmod are measured to create $10^4$ samples of the probability distribution of $\{\eta(T_0)\}$, with relatively large uncertainty.
-Later, additional measurements and models are crafted to better inform or correct the estimated $\{\eta(T_0)\}$, in retrospect.
-In O3, the probability distribution of $\eta$ for each detector was estimated regularly at discrete times $\{T\}$ with hourly cadence for times while the detector was stable in the observing mode.

-The estimated $\{\eta\}$ may vary slowly in time, either continuously with drifts in the detector's alignment or thermal state, or discretely with changes made in the detector's control system between different configuration periods.
-In most cases, the slow time-dependent variation is appropriately tracked and accounted for when producing \ed, and thus the time variation of $\{\eta\}$ is negligible for the majority of the observing time as long as the detector's sensing and control configuration remain unchanged.
-Over such a particular observing period within static configuration, we can choose an arbitrary moment in time $T_k$ such that $\{\eta(T_k)\}$ represents the typical CE distribution in that period, and refer to this distribution as $\{\eta^\mathrm{typ}(T_k)\}$.
+Instead, at any given reference time $t_k$, the parameters in \rtrue are numerically sampled to create $10^4$ realizations representing the estimated probability distribution of $\{\eta(t_k)\}$, with relatively large uncertainty.
+The value of $\eta$ may vary over time, either discretely with changes made in the detector's control system between different configuration periods (typically months apart), or with drifts in the detector's alignment or thermal state.
+In O3 when the detector was stable in the observing mode, the probability distribution of $\eta$ for each detector was estimated at discrete times with hourly cadence.
+The slow time-dependent variation is appropriately tracked and accounted for in the hourly estimated $\{\eta(t_k)\}$ in most cases.
+Over a particular observing period of static configurations, we can choose an arbitrary reference time to represent the typical CE distribution of this period, referred to as $\{\eta^\mathrm{typ}\}_k$.